IkanyengAdams/06_layout_with_css/codespace-pets-instagram-starter-project/README_EXAMPLE.md

 #### Areas of Mastery

 - **CSS Layout Techniques**: I feel confident in using Flexbox and Grid to structure web page elements.
-Implementing these techniques to align and distribute content was a highlight of my learning.
+Implementing these techniques to align and distribute content ,was a highlight of my learning.
 - **Responsive Design**: I successfully implemented media queries to ensure the page looks good on both desktop and mobile screens.
 - **Styling Elements**: I was able to style the profile image, user information, and gallery section effectively, closely resembling an Instagram profile.